 Study at Bangor and you’ll also get value for money, too, with the university boasting some of the lowest living costs in the UK.

-For outdoor enthusiasts, there’s canoeing, rock climbing, hiking and Europe’s longest zipwire around the corner, and for those students with an interest in history, the castles of Caernarfon and Conwy are just a short drive away.
+For outdoor enthusiasts, there’s canoeing, rock climbing, hiking and the world's fastest zipline around the corner, and for those students with an interest in history, the castles of Caernarfon and Conwy are just a short drive away.

-Ranked in the top 25 UK Universities for job prospects in 2020, Bangor’s excellent support and career services are here to help you flourish in your degree and secure a career you love.
+Bangor University has a 5 Stars Global Rating for Employability (QS Star Rating System) and Bangor’s excellent support and career services help you flourish in your degree and secure a career you love.
 It’s no wonder that 93% of students were in employment or further education within just 6 months of graduating.

 Thanks to its unique location, the environmental sciences department is world-leading.
 From studies about climate change and carbon footprints, to food security, Bangor is committed to global citizenship, whether through teaching, business or public engagement.